rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 # Guide-level explanation

-Provide a lint that can be attached to structs to let the compiler know that this struct can not be held accross an await boundary.
+Provide a lint that can be attached to structs to let the compiler know that this struct can not be held across an await boundary.

 ```rust
     #[must_not_await]